 Fortunately, after millennia of human blundering, our species is finally willing to admit a helpful maxim: we’re all idiots sometimes.
 And because of that, we can take action to catch unintended idiocy before it strikes.
 That’s why pilots always work in pairs.
 Cars won’t start unless they’re in park.
 Publishers have rigorous proofreading regimens (and you have autocorrect).

 The idea that most mistakes can be caught before they do harm is called poka-yoke, a Japanese phrase roughly meaning “error-proofing.”
 Popularized by Toyota engineer Shigeo Shingo in the 1960s, poka-yoke was originally implemented to make sure assembly line workers didn’t inadvertently skip steps of the process that screwed up production down the line.
 Today, it guides our professional world in thousands of unseen ways.
 If you start to look for it, you can see these behavioral safeguards manifested in big ways (like how nuclear missile launches require the simultaneous turning of two keys, prohibiting a single person from launching a strike on his own) as well as small (like how Microsoft Word asks “are you sure you want to quit” when you try to exit a window).
-And as long as you’re honest and aware about the mistakes you make, it’s very easy to poka-yoke your own everyday life.
+And as long as you’re honest and aware of the mistakes you make, it’s very easy to poka-yoke your own everyday life.
+You’ll also want to try these daily habits of people with an impressive memory.

 For example: have you been meaning to mail a package at the post office, but keep forgetting it (or just ignoring it) when you head out to your car in the morning?
 Acknowledge the error and poka-yoke it: place your car keys on top of the package when you get home at night, to make sure you can’t forget it tomorrow.